Who May Apply?

 The following criteria will apply to all items for sale at Dartmouth Handcrafters Guild (DHG) shows:

 - If your items are made by hand, or if some of your designs are produced/manufactured elsewhere.
-All work must be original and made/designed by the artist.
-Work should be made by hand or with the use of appropriate tools.

 - A piece must show competent methods of construction and must be skillfully finished.

 - The level of technique involved, and the design in terms of its function, will be considered in the evaluation of the overall quality of an item.
 Items must be capable of serving the purpose for which they were designed.